Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Introduction

-Simply applying a general time series foundation model~\citep{liang2024foundation} is insufficient, as it overlooks core epidemiological challenges: (1) \textit{Structural heterogeneity}: Pathogens follow different effective compartmental progressions (e.g., SIR vs. SEIR~\citep{he2020seir}), so a single fixed mechanism cannot transfer broadly across diseases and regions.
+Simply applying a general time series foundation model~\citep{liang2024foundation} or training an epidemic-informed neural network is insufficient, as it overlooks core epidemiological challenges for generalization: (1) \textit{Structural heterogeneity}: Pathogens follow different effective compartmental progressions (e.g., SIR vs. SEIR~\citep{he2020seir}), so a single fixed mechanism cannot transfer broadly across diseases and regions.
 (2) \textit{Hidden population states}: Surveillance data records only reported infections, while important states such as exposure, susceptibility, and immunity are not directly observed.
-(3) \textit{Distribution Shifts}: Interventions, behavioral changes, and pathogen evolution induce abrupt non-stationarities, often when outbreak histories are shortest.
-These properties demand powerful epidemic pre-trained models that can adapt to diverse pathogens, disentangle hidden population states, and remain robust under shifts.
+These properties demand both large-scale and diverse simulations of diseases to capture various dynamics and a powerful epidemic pre-trained model structure that can adapt to different pathogens and provide forecasts under different hidden population groups.

-\textbf{Our Solution.} We introduce CAPE (\underline{C}omp\underline{A}rtment \underline{P}re-training for \underline{E}pidemics), a pre-trained framework that learns epidemic dynamics as a mixture of latent population states, termed \textbf{compartmental prototypes}.
-(1) To address structural heterogeneity, rather than relying on a rigid, pre-defined compartmental structure, CAPE discovers a flexible dictionary of latent compartments directly from data.
-Each outbreak sequence is modeled as a mixture that varies in time in these prototypes, linking observed infections to latent population states.
-(2) To handle hidden drivers, the learned mixtures act as proxies for unobserved states such as susceptibility, disentangling latent population dynamics from noisy observed case counts.
-(3) To address distribution shifts, CAPE employs two self-supervised pre-training strategies to encourage robust representations that generalize under non-stationarities and scarce data.
-In addition, we further propose lightweight epidemic-aware regularizers to align learned prototypes with epidemiological semantics.
+\textbf{Our Solution.} \textit{First}, we introduce \textbf{EpiRecipe}, a pipeline for building compartmental models and conducting large-scale simulations of diverse disease dynamics. \textit{Second}, with the produced supervision data from EpiRecipe and real-world historical disease data, we introduce a novel pre-training-based epidemic model: CAPE (\underline{C}omp\underline{A}rtment \underline{P}re-training for \underline{E}pidemics), which learns epidemic dynamics as a mixture of latent population groups, termed \textbf{compartmental prototypes}.
+To address structural heterogeneity and hidden states, rather than relying on a rigid, pre-defined structure, CAPE learns a flexible dictionary of prototypes directly from data via next-token prediction.
+This allows the model to transfer to downstream forecasting tasks by dynamically composing these prototypes via compartmental masking.
 Our contributions include: